mhkeller/indian-ocean/README.md

 ### .writeData(filepath, data, callback)

 Write out the data object, inferring the file format from the file ending specified in `filepath`.
-Callback structure is `function(err, data)`.
+Callback structure is `function(err)`.

 Supported formats: